Volunteer with CFJ

 Veterans' Record

-CFJ offers remote assistance to veterans, reservists, and active-duty personnel to help them clear criminal and traffic records to broaden access to housing and employment opportunities.
+CFJ offers legal assistance to veterans, reservists, and active-duty personnel to help them clear criminal and traffic records to broaden access to housing and employment opportunities.

-Under the supervision of a CFJ attorney, volunteers will have hands-on experience with preparing motions, declarations, and petitions to assist veterans in the process of clearing traffic records, quality of life citations, traffic-related warrants, reinstating licenses suspended because of ordinary traffic tickets, and expunging criminal convictions.
+Under the supervision of a CFJ attorney, volunteers will have hands-on experience interviewing clients and preparing declarations to assist veterans in the process of clearing outstanding infraction cases and expunging criminal convictions.

 Requirements